infusephp/libs/README.md

 infuse/libs [![Build Status](https://travis-ci.org/jaredtking/infuse-libs.png?branch=master)](https://travis-ci.org/jaredtking/infuse-libs)
 ===========

-infuse/libs provide a jumping off point for web development, inspired by express.js (amongst others).
-The libraries are meant to be consumed à la carte.
+`infuse/libs` is a set of libraries designed to speed up PHP development, for single-page apps to huge monolithic apps.
+With simplified syntax inspired by express.js, the libraries are meant to be consumed à la carte.
 You will find few dependencies here, even amongst various classes.
-These libraries have been used in the battlefield in projects both small and large.
-There is even a framework built around these libraries.
+These libraries are unit-tested and battle-tested in projects both large and small.
+There is even a [https://github.com/jaredtking/infuse](framework) built around `infuse/libs`.

 ## Infuse Framework

-An MVC framework, called Infuse Framework, has been built using these libraries.
+An MVC framework, called Infuse Framework, has been built using `infuse/libs`.
 Check it out at [https://github.com/jaredtking/infuse](https://github.com/jaredtking/infuse).

 ## Tests